Have you ever been in a crappy situation? One of those times when everything just seemed to be going wrong? Aren’t those just the worst?!

 Recently I started rereading the book of Zephaniah.
-This is one of the books in the Old Testament where God pronounced his judgement on Judah.
-Even though this isn’t the most cheerful topic, God’s goodness and character is still so evident in this book!
+This is one of the books in the Old Testament where God pronounced his judgment on Judah.
+Even though this isn’t the most cheerful topic, God’s goodness and character are still so evident in this book!

 Zephaniah 3:2 says: